ryanmitchellin/DermaVision-AI/README.md

 # DermaVision AI
 This project is designed as a tool to assist users in identifying skin diseases by analyzing uploaded images.
-Upon submitting a picture, the system provides feedback on the diagnosed condition and, in cases where the disease is classified as mpox, also evaluate its severity level.
+Upon submitting a picture, the system provides feedback on the diagnosed condition and, in cases where the disease is classified as mpox, also evaluate its stages level.

 ## Important Links